reynarzz/UnityEditorGame/README.md

 This is accomplished thanks to a custom engine I made with C# using Unity's types, such as Texture and the old GUI system.

 ## Features:
--A simple physics system to detect AABB collisions and ray casting.
+- A simple physics system to detect AABB collisions and ray casting.
--Uses the audio library "NAudio" to play SFX and music.
+- Uses the audio library "NAudio" to play SFX and music.
--Graphics is made of the old GUI, just calling drawTexture, and simple math.
+- Graphics is made of the old GUI, just calling drawTexture, and simple math.
--Simple component system that resembles Unity3D's.
+- Simple component system that resembles Unity3D's.
--Level editor to create, edit, and paint worlds in a tilemap system.
+- Level editor to create, edit, and paint worlds in a tilemap system.

 ## How to play?